rbreaves/betterScale/README.md

 - Support custom scale percentages &/or resolution destinations
 - Combine with xeventbind & systemd to daemonize betterScale (will prompt user to re-apply if set resolution ever changes)
 - Ask user if resolution applied correctly, if not then fallback to previous setting
+- Possibly add a system tray similar to RDM for macs, SwitchResX, or Ultramon for changing scales or resolutions.

 ### Resources